HamiltonWang/node-qt/README.md

 _"Qt: Session management error: None of the authentication protocols specified are supported "_

-unset your environment variable 'unset SESSION_MANAGER'
+unset your environment variable `unset SESSION_MANAGER`